Prestige (sociolinguistics): Causes

-Different languages and dialects are accorded prestige based upon factors, including "rich literary heritage, high degree of language modernization, considerable international standing, or the prestige of its speakers".
+Different languages and dialects are accorded prestige based upon factors such as literary heritage, the degree of language modernization, international standing, and the prestige of its speakers.
 These, and other attributes and factors contribute to how the language is viewed as being of high prestige, leaving a language or dialect with few or none of these attributes to be considered to be of low prestige.

-"Language is intertwined with culture," therefore there is often a strong correlation between the prestige of a group of people and the prestige accorded to the language they speak, as linguist Laurie Bauer's description of Latin's prestige exemplifies this phenomenon:

-The prestige accorded to the churchmen, lawyers and scholars who used Latin was transferred to the language itself.
-Latin was held to be noble and beautiful, not just the thoughts expressed in it or the people who used it.
-What is called 'beauty' in a language is more accurately seen as a reflection of the prestige of its speakers.
+Language is intertwined with culture, and therefore there is often a strong correlation between the prestige of a group of people and the prestige of the language they speak.
+For example, Latin grew to be considered prestigious due to the prestige of the churchmen, lawyers and scholars who used it.
+According to linguist Laurie Bauer, "Latin was held to be noble and beautiful, not just the thoughts expressed in it or the people who used it.
+What is called 'beauty' in a language is more accurately seen as a reflection of the prestige of its speakers".

-This phenomenon is not limited to English-speaking populations.
-In Western Europe, multiple languages were considered to be of high prestige at some time or another, including "Italian as the Mediterranean lingua franca and as the language of the Renaissance; and the 17th-18th century French of the court culture".
+In Western Europe, different languages were considered high-prestige throughout history.
+For example, Italian as the Mediterranean lingua franca and as the language of the Renaissance; and French of the court culture in the 17th-18th century.

-Similarly, when British philologist William Jones published:
+Similarly, Sanskrit began to be considered the oldest language in the world when 18th century British philologist William Jones published the following:

 The Sanskrit language, whatever be its antiquity, is of a wonderful structure; more perfect than the Greek, more copious than the Latin, and more exquisitely refined than either, yet bearing to both of them a stronger affinity, both in the roots of verbs and in the forms of grammar, than could possibly have been produced by accident; so strong indeed, that no philologer could examine them all three, without believing them to have sprung from some common source, which, perhaps, no longer exists: there is a similar reason, though not quite so forcible, for supposing that both the Gothic and the Celtic, though blended with a very different idiom, had the same origin with the Sanskrit.

-It started a moment in time in which Sanskrit was considered the oldest language in the world, followed by other languages increasing their prestige by claiming to be as close to a presumed Proto-Indo-European language or linked to other Proto-Indo-European mythology, both in Europe and South Asia.
+This was followed by other languages increasing their prestige by claiming to be as close as Sanskrit to a presumed Proto-Indo-European language or linked to other Proto-Indo-European mythology, both in Europe and South Asia.

 Walt Wolfram, a professor of linguistics at North Carolina State University, notes that he "can't think of any situations in the United States where low-prestige groups have high-prestige language systems".
 Wolfram further emphasizes this in his PBS documentary "Do You Speak American?", and explains how there is a very clear hierarchy in which "modern American English" is at the top, and African American Vernacular English (AAVE) is at the bottom, because AAVE is seldom considered "standard" English in academic settings.